Suicide

 2024-0296 3 Jun 2024 Birmingham and Solihull

-Concerns summary Significant failures in multi-agency coordination and policy application for high-risk missing mental health patients were identified, including poor information sharing, lack of staff awareness regarding procedures, and ineffective challenge processes between mental health services and police.
+Concerns summary (AI summary) Significant failures in multi-agency coordination and policy application for high-risk missing mental health patients were identified, including poor information sharing, lack of staff awareness regarding procedures, and ineffective challenge processes between mental health services and police.

 Frazer Williams